The Essential Guide To Importing Dietary Supplements

 copy-link-to-clipboard Copy URL to Clipboard

 Overcoming the unique challenges of importing dietary supplements to the United States can seem daunting.
-The various laws and regulations established by the Food and Drug Administration (FDA) are often difficult to understand and interpret.
-If you are planning on importing dietary supplements to the US, you need to be aware of the products, market trends, laws, and regulations, including the process in which to import them.
+If you plan to import such a commodity, you need to be aware of the products, market trends, and regulations involved in the process.

 Our guide below provides importers with everything they need to know about importing dietary supplements into the U.S.